hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 	ringos format-disks -n <IP addres of Swift node> -u heat-admin -d all

 You have the privilege to format and mount the disk one by one but ringos tool provide you to format all disk with a single command.
-Refer pyringos  User Manual for more details.
+Refer [pyringos]( /helion/openstack/GA1/services/object/pyringos/) for more details.

 ##Creating scale-out object-ring {#creating-scale-out-object-ring}